HRV Biofeedback

 - HRV: Heart Rate Variability.
 Beat-to-beat fluctuation in the interval between heartbeats.
 Higher short-term HRV generally indicates stronger parasympathetic (vagal) tone.

 - LF/HF ratio: Low-frequency to high-frequency power ratio in HRV spectral analysis.
-Historically read as sympatho-vagal balance; modern interpretation is more nuanced.
+Historically read as sympatho-vagal balance; modern interpretation more nuanced.

 - Coherence: HeartMath-coined metric describing a stable, sine-wave-like HRV pattern seen during resonance-frequency breathing.
-Correlates with high RMSSD and phase-locked heart, breath, and blood pressure rhythms.

 - Baroreflex: Reflex arc linking blood pressure sensors in the carotid arteries and aorta to heart-rate control.
 Trained and strengthened by resonance-frequency breathing.